veebch/btcticker/README.md

 Update frequency can be changed in the configuration file (default is 300 seconds).

-# Configuration vi config file
+# Configuration via config file

 The file `config.yaml` (the copy of `config_example.yaml` you made earlier) contains a number of options that may be tweaked: